Cache

 Distributed Cache Framework

-There is a dependency problem in the content cache.
-If content A depends on content B, and B depends on C, then when C is updated, not only C’s cache and ETag must be updated, but also B’s cache and ETag which depend on C, and A’s cache and ETag which depend on B.
+Content caching has dependency issues.
+If content A depends on content B, and B depends on C, then when C is updated, not only must C’s cache and ETag be updated, but also B’s cache and ETag (which depends on C), and A’s cache and ETag (which depends on B).

-Donut caching is one of the partial caching techniques for cache optimization.
-It composes the content into cacheable and non-cacheable parts.
+Donut caching is a partial caching technique for cache optimization.
+It separates content into cacheable and non-cacheable parts and combines them for output.

-In this case, the entire content is dynamic, so the entire donut will not be cached.
-Therefore, no ETag will be output either.
+In this case, since the entire content is dynamic, the whole donut is not cached.
+Therefore, no ETag is output either.

-The nice thing is that this dependency resolution is done automatically.
-The computation of the donut part is then reused to minimize the computational resources.
-When the hole part (weather resource) is updated, the cache and ETag of the entire content is also automatically updated.
-Translated with www.DeepL.com/Translator (free version)
+This dependency resolution happens automatically.
+To minimize computational resources, the donut part computation is reused.
+When the hole part (weather resource) is updated, the cache and ETag of the entire content are also automatically updated.

-Content changes are managed by AOP, and the entity tag (ETag) of the content is automatically updated. conditional requests for HTTP using ETag not only minimize the use of computational resources, but responses that only return 304 Not Modified
+Content changes are managed by AOP, and content entity tags (ETags) are automatically updated.
+HTTP conditional requests using ETags not only minimize computational resource usage, but responses returning only 304 Not Modified also minimize network resource usage.

 Usage